 Cherry Hill, near Bow Bridge, has a rich pink glow.
 The trees here are darker, and the sun makes them shine.
 The soft light and slow air make you feel like time has stopped.

-Walking under these trees is a full mood.
+Walking under these trees is a whole mood.
 The warm light moves through the petals and makes a soft shade on the ground.
 The sound of light laughs and the feel of petals on your arm add to the joy.
 If you want to add some style, you can pull up in an exotic car rental to arrive in class.
 Step out in style before you take in this rare sight.

 2. Brooklyn Botanic Garden